 A model frees you to ask your own questions

 Finally, using data structured in a model gives you a unique opportunity: the ability to access the model programmatically and ask it your own questions, effectively giving you the ability to draw your own conclusions from the data.
 This frees users from only having access to the functionality the application exposes and allows them to think out of the box.

 For example, suppose you want to know which applications in your landscape have suffered a performance degradation recently.
 Rather than navigate a complicated GUI, or correlating information from different tools, a model would allow you to ask a question like:

 Which applications experienced a more than 10% drop in response time over the last 24 hours?

 For each of the applications, give me a list of the changes that happened to surrounding application landscape last week?

 A model exposed via a query language makes it possible to do this and any other query you can think of.
 The possibilities are literally endless.

-Based on research and conversations with enterprises from various industries we created the Monitoring Maturity Model.
-This model reflects the 4 stages of monitoring and will help you to understand your current monitoring maturity level and what steps you need to take to improve it.
-Download your white paper right here.
+Based on research and conversations with enterprises from various industries we created the Observability Maturity Model.
+This model reflects the four stages of observability maturity.
+It will help you to understand your current observability maturity level and also inform you as to what steps you need to take to improve it.

 Martin van Vliet